dapphub/dmap-legacy3/docs/README.md

 A `DMap` is a contract whose storage is used directly as a mapping.

-To control write access, `DMaps` keep a reference to their owner *in code*.
+To control write access, `DMap`s keep a reference to their owner *in code*.
 This means the owner does not take up a storage slot and cannot be modified.

+`DMap`s are constructed by the `DMapFactory` object, which also logs build events.

+Finally, `DMapDapp` is a contract with a normal ABI, compatible with Solidity.
+It has some utility methods for reading `DMap`s and working with a small selection of standard DMap controller contracts called `ControlPanel`s.

 `DMap`s are simple to statically analyze; `isDMap` and `getOwner` utility functions are implemented with `GETCODE` and some mask/compares.

+### Semantics

-#### Semantics
+#### `DMap`
 ```
 ERR_BAD_ETHER    = 0x1;
 ERR_BAD_DATA     = 0x2;